google/WebFundamentals/src/site/_en/fundamentals/tools/test/device.markdown

     </tr>
     <tr>
       <td data-th="tool"><a href="http://blog.mattbailey.co/post/50337824984/grunt-synchronised-testing-between-browsers-devices">Grunt + LiveReload</a></td>
       <td data-th="Description">Similar to Web Starter Kit, you can enable cross-device testing where each change you make in your editor causes a reload in any device you've opened your local site on.
-Some set-up required to get this going.</td>
+Some set-up is required to get this going.</td>
     </tr>
     <tr>
       <td data-th="tool"><a href="http://html.adobe.com/edge/inspect/">Adobe Edge Inspect</a></td>